 Websites: Just like pet stores, most websites that sell dogs are selling mill-bred pets, and most of these sites market the puppies as well-bred and lovingly raised.
 No matter how convincing a website is, though, never buy a pet online.

 Classified ads: For decades, the newspaper classifieds have been the first place that puppy buyers go to look for a new pet.
-Commercial breeders tap into this market easily by placing classified ads.
+Commercial breeders have adapted to this market easily by placing classified ads on popular online platforms.
 Please beware of any ads that list several breeds for sale.
 And if the breeder won’t let you see where the dogs and puppies live, please don’t buy the puppy.

 Best Friends’ puppy mill initiatives